CatalystCode/kubemalt/flexvol-demo/README.md

 **Note** - AzureKeyvault only supports alpha numeric characters and dashes, but not underscores.

+Create the secrets inside the Keyvault that is deployed as a part of the bedrock infrastructure.
+This guarantees your cluster's Service Principal has read access to the Keyvault.
-For this example we created keyvault secrets with the mapping:
+For this example we create keyvault secrets with the mapping:
 * `jackson-db-conn-str`= value for `DB_CONNSTR`
 * `jackson-db-name` = value `DB_NAME`